 They have an advertised 6-hour battery life and a powered carrying case that will recharge the earphones for up to 7 additional hours of playback on the go.
 The case itself can be charged with a wireless charging mat, and it’s particularly compact compared with the cases that come with many true wireless models.

-The bargain option: The Skullcandy Dime earphones are an absolute steal at $25.
+The bargain option: The Skullcandy Dime earphones are an absolute steal.
 Their sound quality isn’t outstanding, but it’s above average—and very impressive considering the price.
 They have an advertised 3.5-hour battery life and a carrying/charging case good for another 8.5 hours of power.
 One caveat: Skullcandy gets a dismal rating for owner satisfaction in our latest headphones member survey.
 That doesn’t necessarily mean every Skullcandy product is a dud, though, and the Dime may be worth a gamble at this price.

 The best: The Grado Prestige SR225x isn’t cheap, but the price gets you superb audio quality and a classic audiophile aesthetic.
 The X series is the latest update to Grado’s storied line of over-ear models, with new drivers, a more durable cable, and a redesigned headband.

 This model uses an open-air design, meaning the backs of the ear cups feature a mesh screen instead of a sealed case.
 That gives the internal components room to breathe, so to speak, instead of forcing the sound to bounce around in a little box.
 That design can add clarity to the audio, but isn’t meant to block sound from bleeding in or out, so these headphones might not be suited for noisy environments or places where you might bother a neighbor.